When in Rome does as the Romans do, and when in Phnom Penh eat and drink on the Mekong.

 A popular thing for locals to do is bring their own food, and drinks, but if you don’t have your own kitchen, and, or cooker is to grab a plastic chair and get your Mekong Street Food on!

-Street food by the river
+Street food on the Mekong

 Street food in Cambodia takes numerous forks, but one of the most popular is the mobile food stalls rides around and parked wherever, and particularly along the Mekong.
 The stalls serve a huge array of things from fried noodles to iced coffee, but what was the ticket my fancy was some good old fashioned BBQ.
 I opted for crab balls (Hong Kong style), meatballs, and some Cambodian beef jerky.